Pometry/Raphtory/docs/user-guide/algorithms/6_vectorisation.md

 The templates for entity documents follow a subset of [Jinja](https://jinja.palletsprojects.com/en/stable/templates/) and graph attributes and properties are exposed so that you can use them in template expressions.

 Most attributes of graph entities are exposed and can be used in Jinja expressions.
-The nesting of attributes reflects the Python interface and the final result of any chain such as `properties.prop_name` or `src.name` should be a string.
+The nesting of attributes reflects the Python interface and the final result of any chain such as `properties.prop_name` or `src.name` should be a standard python type.
+For datetime values, Raphtory converts them into milliseconds since the Unix epoch by default and provides an optional `datetimeformat` function to convert this to a human readable format.

 ## Retrieve documents